misterrodg/NASRDiff/README.md

 # NASRDiff

 A diff report generator for the [FAA NASR](https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/).
-NASRDiff parses the files in the "28 Day Cycle CSV Change Report Files" product, generating a report for any additions, modifications, and deletions.
+NASRDiff parses the files in the `28 Day Cycle CSV Change Report Files` product, generating a report for any additions, modifications, and deletions.

 By adding a `filters.json` in the project root, the parser will filter the